 What are the benefits of neem oil?

 Not only is neem oil a good way to prevent insects from damaging your crops, but it also has proven benefits for helping prevent the spread of fungi like mildew and rust, as well as equip your plants to better handle the threats of plant diseases.
 Because neem is completely nontoxic to the species you aren’t trying to target, it’s a safe insecticide for gardeners that are afraid of contaminating their crops.
 Neem oil is also extremely easy to purchase from organic sources, making it easy for you to know exactly what you are putting on your crops.
 Finally, neem oil is completely biodegradable, meaning that it breaks down in your garden soil and won’t leave a trace, unlike other popular pesticides.

 Is neem oil safe for humans?

 When used as directed, neem oil is perfectly safe and a nontoxic substance for people to be around.
 However, like with any pest control spray, some caution should be taken when using it.
-Women that are trying to get pregnant should avoid neem oil just to be on the safe side, and it’s never a good idea to drink the oil.
-However, any food that has trace amounts of neem oil residue is fine to consume.
+Any food that has trace amounts of neem oil residue is fine to consume.
 Some studies have shown that using massive amounts of neem oil can be damaging to small beehives, though it tends to not affect larger ones.
 If you keep bees, use extra care when applying neem oil on the plants they prefer to visit.